-Please refer also to the attached illustrative maps showing the Providencia, Sandra K, El Silencio and Carla drilling programs.
+Please refer also to the attached illustrative maps showing the Sandra K, Providencia and El Silencio drilling programs.

-Gran Colombia currently has six diamond drill rigs in operation at Segovia, with three rigs carrying out resource definition within the underground developments of the Sandra K and El Silencio mines, one rig operating from Level 3 at Sandra K targeting the down-plunge extension of the south ore-shoot of the El Silencio mine, one rig operating from surface exploring at depth the westernmost end of the Providencia mine, and one rig operating from surface at Vera targeting the down-plunge extension of two ore-shoots mined in the past by Frontino Gold Mines.
+Gran Colombia currently has five diamond drill rigs in operation at Segovia, with three rigs carrying out resource definition within the underground developments of the Providencia, Sandra K and El Silencio mines, one rig operating from Level 3 at Sandra K targeting the down-plunge extension of the central and south ore-shoots of the El Silencio mine, and one rig carrying out resource definition from surface at the Carla mine.

 Dr. Stewart D. Redwood, PhD, FIMMM, FGS, Senior Consulting Geologist to the Company, is a qualified person as defined by National Instrument 43-101 – Standards of Disclosure or Mineral Projects and prepared or reviewed the preparation of the scientific and technical information in this press release.
 Verification included a review of the quality assurance and quality control samples, and review of the applicable assay databases and assay certificates.